github/docs/content/admin/configuration/configuring-your-enterprise/configuring-backups-on-your-appliance.md

 {% note %}

+**Note:**

-**Note:** The network settings are excluded from the backup snapshot.
+- The network settings are excluded from the backup snapshot.
 You must manually configure the network on the target {% data variables.product.prodname_ghe_server %} appliance as required for your environment.

+- When restoring to new disks on the same target instance, stale UUIDs may exist until properly torn down using `ghe-repl-teardown`.

 {% endnote %}